SharinGAN

 Designing the Architecture

-• ReLU(inplace): as the activation function which is $max(0, x)$, and inplace is for doing the operation in-place in the output without using extra memory.
+is for doing the operation in-place in the output without using extra memory. -

-• BatchNorm2d(num_features): which applies batch normalization on the input feature maps.
-You can read more about it here.
+: which applies batch normalization on the input feature maps.
+You can read more about it here. -

 import torch.nn as nn